2023 “The Sky in Buckets. Tibetan Yak” Raw Pu-erh Tea | TEA SIDE

 The effect: a wave of smooth and soft relaxation, with a clear mind.

-The cover designed by a Russian artist from St. Petersburg, Irina Verner
+*The cover was designed by artist Irina Verner

 Bouquet: Deep earthy fruity with thick layers of windfalls especially ripe nuances of apple like pickled or baked plus a very distinct atmosphere of dried figs and raisins with further aspects of old leather wrapped books within an ancient library infused with hints of camphor.
 Its whole atmosphere is like an anthem about Autumn with its fallen colored leaves, wet earth, moss and mushrooms plus a cracking fireplace in the solitude of being whole with your inner voice and nature.